smessie/Article-ESWC2024-DFDP/content/evaluation.md

 While this would be a nice feature to have, this would require having all bindings be defined and then having the app check if the binding is correct.
 For cases where the binding definition does not exist, e.g. when the `ex:` namespace is used, this would not be possible.
 By just returning a warning message when the binding is not correct, the user can still continue to create the form, so this should not be a big issue.
-This, together with automatically suggesting a binding based on the entered field name, is out of scope but is a useful idea for future work.
 Next to bindings, the choice of vocabulary was also confusing for the users.
 They did not understand why they had to choose between SHACL, Solid-UI, and RDF-Form and on what this choice was based.
 This is a valid remark as this choice is not based on anything and is just a remnant of the initial idea to have the FormGenerator app be able to generate forms based on different vocabularies.
 However, this option could still be useful for people with more technical knowledge who want to create a form based on a specific vocabulary.